 Neighborhood-scale commercial node focused on providing a unique destination for surrounding residents, creating a pedestrian and bicycle friendly environment through multi-use paths, streetscape, and well-designed parking areas and vehicular access.
-Cohesive
+Cohesive architectural design and streetscaping will define gateways into the City of Dunwoody.
+A unifying design feature such as way-finding signage or city marker will link the gateway with the rest of the City.

-- Height: Maximum up to 3 stories - Form: Jett Ferry node with buildings oriented towards the three major commercial roads (Mount Vernon Road, Dunwoody Club Drive and Jett Ferry Road); public functional green space; new development will carefully consider parking; high quality building and landscaping materials; pedestrian and bicycle friendly streets with way-finding signage and/or public art.
-Transitional buffer zones will appropriately protect any adjacent residential - Uses: Retail use, neighborhood-scale commercial (no large-scale retail "big-box"); mixeduse, allowing residential up to 8 units to the acre
+• Height: Maximum up to 3 stories

+- Form: Jett Ferry node with buildings oriented towards the three major commercial roads (Mount Vernon Road, Dunwoody Club Drive and Jett Ferry Road); public functional green space; new development will carefully consider parking; high quality building and landscaping materials; pedestrian and bicycle friendly streets with way-finding signage and/or public art.
+Transitional buffer zones will appropriately protect any adjacent residential.
+Additional densities are allowable with appropriate amenities and consideration of existing infrastructure and school capacity. - Uses: Retail use, neighborhood-scale commercial (no large-scale retail "big-box"); mixeduse, allowing residential up to 8 units to the acre

-- Land Use and Economic Development - Establish gateway with features that define "arrival" to City of Dunwoody - Allow for redevelopment of existing vacancies - Re-orient site layout to reduce surface parking and create public plaza 0 - Retain quality materials and landscaping
+- Land Use and Economic Development - Establish gateway with features that define "arrival" to City of Dunwoody - Allow for redevelopment of existing vacancies - Re-orient site layout to reduce surface parking and create public plaza - Retain quality materials and landscaping